-(Viral Rhinitis; Upper Respiratory Infection)
+(Viral Rhinitis; Upper Respiratory Tract Infection; URI)

 DefinitionThe common cold is an infection that can irritate your nose and throat.

 |Copyright © Nucleus Medical Media, Inc.|

 CausesThe common cold is caused by a virus.
 There are over 200 different viruses that can cause a cold.

 Risk FactorsFactors that may increase your chance of a cold include: